“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 They grab your freedom.

 Yet, as you start fulfilling your duties – small ones first, bigger ones later – you become more mature.
-Not only you take care of yourself, but also improve others’ lives.
+Not only do you take care of yourself, but also improve others’ lives.
 That’s kind of a big deal because finally, you find out how capable you are.

 You grow stronger.